 Since solar energy systems require sunlight, the bulk of production will take place under sunny conditions only.
 The output is directly proportional to the amount of infrared sunlight available at any given moment.
 A system can generate 50-70% of its typical output under bright overcast conditions.
 When rain or excessive days of cloudy conditions exist, the use of auxiliary backup where conventional energy will be needed.

-Energy Cost it is entirely free of cost.
+Energy Cost is entirely free of cost.
 So, while you are using a solar water heater unit, you won’t need to worry about a hundred dollars of utility bills.

-Solar water heater help environment?
+Does a solar water heater help the environment?

 yes, it Keeps the environment clean and pollution-free, which has become the demand of recent times.
 A solar water heating system is environment-friendly as it doesn’t burn any fossil fuel when heating water for you.
 So, you have the chance to contribute to the environment and take part in the go green revolution